Support for Carers During Covid-19 Outbreak

 Health Service Executive

-The HSE offer Guidance on "cocooning" to protect people over the age of 70 as well as a list of support organisations.
+(opens in a new window)The HSE website offers guidance on "cocooning" to protect people over the age of 70 as well as a list of (opens in a new window)support organisations

 You may find these LinkedIn Learning Videos helpful during this time (available for free):